Olivier Megaton: Career

 Megaton's first film was Exit, released in 2000.
 He next directed The Red Siren, Transporter 3, Taken 2 and Taken 3.
 He was chosen to direct Mathilda, the sequel to Léon, but expressed the opinion that the film was unlikely to be made.
 He also served as a second unit director for the film Hitman.
 His trademark technique in film directing involves intentionally disorienting camerawork and editing.

 Aside from filmmaking, Megaton is also a published author after his novel, entitled Le Facteur humain ("The Human Factor"), was released in 1998.
-In 2021, he returned to film production to release a Netflix documentary entitled "Monsters Inside: The 24 Faces of Billy Milligan", the documentary received criticism shortly after release for its stigmatism regarding dissociative identity disorder.
+In 2021, he returned to film production to release a Netflix documentary entitled Monsters Inside: The 24 Faces of Billy Milligan; the documentary received criticism shortly after release for stigmatizing dissociative identity disorder.